-Research at the University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety, focuses on the neurobiological, epigenetic, and psychological mechanisms underlying affective and social interpersonal processes, including empathy, perspective-taking, moral judgment, and prosocial behavior.
+Welcome to the University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety.
+We study the neurobiological and psychological mechanisms underlying affective and social interpersonal processes and their expressions in behavior.

-Because atypical socioemotional processing and the lack of empathy are hallmark characteristics of psychopathy and, in these individuals, is associated with callous disregard for the wellbeing of others, guiltlessness, and little appreciation of moral wrongdoing, we further explore socioemitional dysfunctions in adults with various levels of psychopathic traits, including incarcerated psychopaths.
+Because atypical socioemotional functioning and the lack of empathy are hallmark characteristics of psychopathy and, in these individuals, are associated with callous disregard for the well-being of others, and little appreciation of moral wrongdoing, we further study people with various levels of psychopathic traits, including forensic psychopaths.

 To examine to development of moral cognition and prosocial behavior, we have a separate child friendly space:

 Sensitivity to justice and the moral brain